ragaeeb/das-js/content/blog/correct-methodology/index.md

 Regarding the online broadcasting, we would like to mention a few points:

 1. No recording please.
-Recording is only permitted for Dar As-Sahaba Admin.
+Recording is only permitted for Dār As-Ṣaḥāba Admin.
 2. If there are any technical difficulties, please be patient and we will try to get it fixed for the following class.
 3. Due to time restrictions and our attention on the lecture, we will not be able to entertain any questions/comments from our online participants.

-Barakallahu feekum, we appreciate your understanding and cooperation in the above matters.
+Bārak Allāhu fīkum, we appreciate your understanding and cooperation in the above matters.

 For our international online participants, please consult the world clock (links below) to find out the lecture time in your local time zone.